 There are basically three organizational schemes: Exact organizational schemes; Ambiguous organizational schemes; and Hybrid organizational schemes.

 Ambiguous organizational schemes are useful when looking for information without quite knowing what it is one is looking for.
 Information is arranged according to relative content.
 The Dewey Decimal System is a good example of this.
 This is typically topical in arrangement.
 The similarity to library architecture can also be seen in the organization of areas according to audience-specific sections.
 Task-oriented schemes are possible given the interactive nature of the medium.
-And finally, designing around a metaphor can be helpful - or a hindrance (so be careful here).
-The issue of extensibility arises – will the metaphor be appropriate in all cases and forever?
+And finally, designing around a metaphor can be helpful or a hindrance.
+The issue of extensibility arises will the metaphor be appropriate in all cases and forever?

-While the linear arrangement of information is the most basic way that material is often presented, the introduction of a hierarchy usually signals the beginning of qualitative assessment of content.
-An important consideration in a arranging a hierarchical site is to balance the breadth versus the depth of information.
-A narrow selection of routes with deep sets of pages becomes labor-intensive for the user (where the use of the so-called breadcrumbs interactive element becomes appropriate).
-On the other hand, an overwhelming number of choices on the main menu can cause clutter and confusion.
+While the linear arrangement of information is the most basic way that material is often presented, the introduction of a hierarchy usually signals the beginning of qualitative arrangements of content.
+An important consideration in a arranging a hierachical site is to balance the breadth versus the depth of information.
+A narrow selection of routes with deep sets of pages becomes labor-intensive for the user.
+On the other hand, an overwhelming number of choices on the main menu can cause confusion.

 There are times when using a database can give the best results.
-Content-management, search, and security are some of the advantages to designing around a database.
+Content-management, searching issues, and security are some of the advantages to designing around a database.
 On the other hand, a level of difficulty, cost and time are added to the process.

 Additional information on the organization of information can be found at: